muybien3433/marketsync/README.md

 # MarketSync

-MarketSync is a backend service solution designed to empower users with real-time market insights and personalized notifications for stock market subscriptions.
-MarketSync fetch data and compare targeted subscriptions in real time.
-Application offers a dynamic platform for users to stay informed and manage their cryptocurrency interests effortlessly.
+MarketSync is a backend microservice solution that empowers users with real-time market insights and personalized notifications for stock market and cryptocurrency subscriptions.

+It fetches data and compares targeted subscriptions in real time, offering a dynamic platform for users to stay informed and effortlessly manage their cryptocurrency interests.
+Users can create personal wallets to track assets, view detailed information, and calculate real-time profits for each asset.

 ## Features

-- **User Authentication**: OAuth2 Authorizaiton.
+- **User Authentication**: Secure authentication using Keycloak.
-- **Subscription Management**: Add or remove currency subscriptions.
+- **Subscriptions**: Add or remove currency subscriptions with custom thresholds.
-- **Wallet**: Personal customer wallet manage assets.
+- **Wallet**: Manage personal customer wallets to track assets.
-- **Assets**: Add or remove assets to wallet.
+- **Assets**: Add or remove assets from the wallet.
-- **Notifications**: Send e-mail to user when subscription reach upper or lower bound.
+- **Notifications**: Send email notifications when subscription values reach specified thresholds.

 ## Tech Stack

 - **Backend**: Java 23, SpringBoot 6, Kafka
 - **Database**: PostgreSQL (Relational Database)
 - **Authentication**: OAuth2, Keyclock
-- **Cloud**: Docker
+- **Cloud**: Docker, Eureka
-- **Testing**: JUnit 5 for unit tests
+- **Testing**: JUnit 5 for unit testing
-- **Build Tool**: Maven for dependency management
+- **Build Tool**: Maven, Docker

 ## Prerequisites